It's a Man's World (Cher album): Singles

 Five singles were released to promote the album.
 A cover of Marc Cohn's "Walking in Memphis" served as the lead single off the album in Europe, Australia and Canada.
 In Europe, the single was a notable hit and charted higher than the original version.
 It peaked at #11 in the UK and reached the top 20 in several European countries; however it failed to gain notable attention elsewhere.
 A music video for the song portrayed Cher walking around Memphis dressed as Elvis Presley and singing in a bus.

 "One by One", co-written by Cher, saw more success.
 It was released as the second single in the UK and as the first single in the United States.
 The song peaked inside the top 10 in the UK and across Europe, as well as charting at #52 on the US Billboard Hot 100 and #22 in Canada.
 Three music videos were released to promote the song worldwide, all following a story of an unhappy couple trying to get over their struggles and showing scenes of Cher singing.

-Two covers, Don Henley's "Not Enough Love in the World" and Frankie Valli's "The Sun Ain't Gonna Shine Anymore", were released as next singles off the album, both charted moderately in the UK and Scotland.
+Two covers, Don Henley's "Not Enough Love in the World" and Frankie Valli's "The Sun Ain't Gonna Shine Anymore", were released as next singles off the album, both charted moderately in the UK.
 The final single in the US was a cover of Tina Turner's "Paradise Is Here" which was remixed and reached #11 on the US Dance Club Songs chart.

 Critical reception

-Upon release, the album received generally favorable responses from international music critics.
+Upon release, the album received a mixed response from international music critics.
 AllMusic's Jose F. Promis praised the album for its "torchy ballads, Western-themed epics, and R&B influences" and described it as "one of the singer's finest, as well as one of her most overlooked and underappreciated [works to date]".
 Jim Farber from Entertainment Weekly gave the album a C and while he appreciated "Walking In Memphis", stating that the song "must be heard to be believed" he wrote that the songs of the album "lack some of Cher's old camp".
 Paul Verna from Billboard said the album helped her open a new chapter on a "softer, often sullen rhythm pop note", as it reveals "vibrant and previously unheard colors of her voice".
 The Rolling Stone Album Guide rated It's a Man's World two and a half out of five stars.